anjomshoaa/asai-ne-2023/content/0-call.md

 - five-minute lightning talks,
 - and a poster session.

-If you are interested in presenting your research group, please submit your application via our [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSfCsK_-hMWoEqARlqDtHZfZbnIXr6vfvUtTup8-eqUT1Xm3Mw/viewform?vc=0&c=0&w=1&flr=0&usp=mail_form_link)
+If you are interested in presenting your research group, please submit your application via our ~~Application Form~~.

 ## Submission Guideline
 In order to apply for a presentation slot, please provide the following information in your submission: